kaminiwalunj/OpenAIWorkshop/scenarios/Intro.md

     ![](media/select-rg.png "Resource groups")

-1. Confirm you have resource groups present as shown in the below screenshot.
+1. Confirm you have resource groups present as shown in the screenshot below.
 The last six digits in the resource group name are unique for every user.

     ![](media/openai-1.png "Resource groups")

 This hands-on lab aims to empower participants in leveraging OpenAI technologies within Azure environments, spanning data ingestion, application development, prompt engineering, model optimization, and theoretical AI concepts for comprehensive learning and application.